 RheinAhrCampus offers a regular German language course every semester once a week.
-You will have to do a Placement Test in the first week of your arrival to see which level of the German language course is most suitable for you.
-You will be divided into the Beginner or Intermediate class.
+You will have to do a week-long intensive session in the first week of your arrival to see which level of the German language course is most suitable for you.
+You will then be divided into a class which best suits your level of German proficiency.